AshIsbitt/DevOpsCheatSheets/masterClass.md

 There are also annotatated tags, which allow you to add messages to the tag `git tag -a <tag> <commit> -m <message>`

+#### Remote Origins
+This is a remote copy of the repo on a cloud provider of some sort Github is the biggest one, but there are also bitbucket and gitlab

+The common name for this is `remote origin`
+`git remote add origin <url>` to add a new remote origin `git remote -v` to see the remote origin
+`git push origin master` to push to the master branch `git push --tag` is also needed to push the tags to the remote

+If any changes are made on the remote, they aren't reflected locally `git pull origin master` will make your local repo master branch match what's on the remote
+	- `git pull` does two things: `git fetch` and `git merge`
+	- `fetch` pulls the information from the remote branch
+	- `merge` merges the new info into the remote

+`.gitignore` is a file with a list of files that git doesn't stage It has no file extention, and can look inside subdirectories too the `.gitignore` file should be pushed though, so other people can use it and see it

+#### Branches
+A branch is a splinter/copy of the repo that points to a specific commit on the main line.
+You can branch off multiple times in different places, even off other branches This allows for multiple versions and feature testing etc.

+It's highly recommended that - when working with multiple people. you should always use branches `git branch <name>` to create the branch
+`git branch --list` to show all the branches
+`git checkout <name>` to switch to the named branch
+	- `git switch` will do the same thing and is preferred
+	- `checkout` can do multiple things, switch being one of those things

+TO merge back in, switch to the branch you want to merge into `git diff <branch1>..<branch2>` will show the differences in text
+	- the two dots between the two branch names are needed `git merge <branch>` will merge mentioned branch into the branch you're currently in `git branch --merged` will show which branches have been merged together `git branch -d <branch>` can delete the branch once you no longer need it

+`git merge --no-ff <branch>` Instead of destroying the branch, this will show up in the log that there was a branch before

+A three-way merge is when you have to merge a branch back into main after main has been changed.
+This can potentially face conflicts.
+Doing `git merge branch` now will show in the terminal which conflicts you will have
+	- A good way to find the conflicts is searching for 5 equals signs because theyre used as dividers

+`git reset --hard HEAD^1` uses the caret instead of the tilde because now main has two parents This says to go to the first parent, instead of going back 1 stage.

+``git push origin --delete <branch>` will push the branch deletion in the remote

+#### Rebasing
+This is when you take the changes in your branch and move those changes into a main branch This will still cause conflicts, but will make things easier.

+To rebase, make sure you're on the side branch you want to rebase from `git rebase <main>` name the branch your rebasing into
+	- This is when you'll see your conflicts that you can go in and change

+`git rebase --continue` will continue with the rebasing once you've fixed any conflicts

+Never do this on someone else's branch.
+Instead, you can use an interactive rebase `git rebase -i HEAD^3` - this will go back three generations.
+The `-i` will give you more control.

+#### Pull requests
+This is named stupidly as it's more of a "push request"

+You can fork a repo, getting your own version of it that you can make your own changes with A pull request is pushing your version's branches/changes back to anoher user's repo